Skip to content

 adscan deliver --workspace <workspace_name>

-adscan deliver --workspace <workspace_name> --only executive
+adscan deliver --workspace <workspace_name> --only report

 Why --keep-workspace matters